yairbecher/bigest_2000_companys_analysis/README.md

-# bigest_2000_companys_analysis
+# Analysis of the World's 2000 Largest Companies

-Data Source
+## Data Source
 The dataset used in this research was obtained from Kaggle and contains information about the 2000 largest companies in the world for 2023.
-You can access the dataset here.
+You can access the dataset [here](https://www.kaggle.com/code/devraai/financial-insights-of-top-2000-companies-2024/input).

-Data Preparation
+## Data Preparation
 The following preprocessing steps were performed to clean and standardize the data:

-Removed currency symbols ("$").
+- Removed currency symbols ("$").

-Converted financial values by replacing suffixes:
+- Converted financial values by replacing suffixes:

-"M" (millions) was replaced with multiplication by 1e6.
+  - "M" (millions) was replaced with multiplication by `1e6`.

-"B" (billions) was replaced with multiplication by 1e9.
+  - "B" (billions) was replaced with multiplication by `1e9`.

-Transformed financial data from string to integer format for further analysis.
+- Transformed financial data from string to integer format for further analysis.

-Created DataFrames
+## Created DataFrames
 Several DataFrames were generated to facilitate analysis:

-Statistical Summary DataFrame:
+1. **Statistical Summary DataFrame:**

-Calculates the mean, median, and standard deviation for key financial metrics across all companies.
+   - Calculates the mean, median, and standard deviation for key financial metrics across all companies.

-Country-Specific DataFrame:
+2. **Country-Specific DataFrame:**

-Filters and displays financial data for companies based in a selected country.
+   - Filters and displays financial data for companies based in a selected country.

-Aggregated Country DataFrame:
+3. **Aggregated Country DataFrame:**

-Groups companies by country and aggregates key financial indicators.
+   - Groups companies by country and aggregates key financial indicators.

-Country-Level Statistics DataFrame:
+4. **Country-Level Statistics DataFrame:**

-Computes the mean, median, and standard deviation for financial metrics on a per-country basis.
+   - Computes the mean, median, and standard deviation for financial metrics on a per-country basis.

-Visualizations
+## Visualizations
 Several visualizations were created to better understand the data and identify trends:

-Distribution of Companies by Country:
+1. **Distribution of Companies by Country:**

-A visualization showing the number of companies per country.
+   - A visualization showing the number of companies per country.

-Profit Percentage per Country:
+2. **Profit Percentage per Country:**

-Displays the profit ratio for each country, normalized by the number of companies.
+   - Displays the profit ratio for each country, normalized by the number of companies.

-Investment Profitability Index by Country:
+3. **Investment Profitability Index by Country:**

-A mathematical formula applied to create an index predicting investment profitability across different countries.
+   - A mathematical formula applied to create an index predicting investment profitability across different countries.

-Future Research Directions
+## Future Research Directions
 Several additional analyses and enhancements are planned to expand the research:

-Exploring Further Visualizations:
+- **Exploring Further Visualizations:**

-Identify and generate meaningful charts from the existing dataset.
+  - Identify and generate meaningful charts from the existing dataset.

-Research Expansion:
+- **Research Expansion:**

-Consider new research directions to deepen insights.
+  - Consider new research directions to deepen insights.

-Demographics and Education Data Integration:
+- **Demographics and Education Data Integration:**

-Incorporate country population sizes and analyze the working-age population.
+  - Incorporate country population sizes and analyze the working-age population.

-Add data on the number of academic degrees per country.
+  - Add data on the number of academic degrees per country.

-Company-Level Analysis:
+- **Company-Level Analysis:**

-Compare company profit relative to their total assets.
+  - Compare company profit relative to their total assets.

-Regression Analysis:
+- **Regression Analysis:**

-Use multiple linear regression to identify which variable (sales, profit, or assets) best predicts market value.
+  - Use multiple linear regression to identify which variable (sales, profit, or assets) best predicts market value.

-Macroeconomic Indicators:
+- **Macroeconomic Indicators:**

-Integrate GDP per capita data for a more comprehensive analysis.
+  - Integrate GDP per capita data for a more comprehensive analysis.

-Geographical Data Representation:
+- **Geographical Data Representation:**

-Develop an interactive world map using Tableau to illustrate the distribution of assets and companies across countries.
+  - Develop an interactive world map using Tableau to illustrate the distribution of assets and companies across countries.

-Market Value Prediction Model:
+- **Market Value Prediction Model:**

-Build a predictive model to estimate market value based on profit, assets, and sales.
+  - Build a predictive model to estimate market value based on profit, assets, and sales.

-Outlier Detection:
+- **Outlier Detection:**

-Identify companies with unusual profits (both high and low) by predicting profit based on other variables and analyzing deviations.
+  - Identify companies with unusual profits (both high and low) by predicting profit based on other variables and analyzing deviations.

+---

+This project aims to provide valuable insights into the global corporate landscape and guide potential investment strategies based on financial performance metrics.